UNdot33K/ScriptKiddie_AV/README.md

 For users who want to try, although they don't have much knowledge on how to do it, i'll summarize the steps needed so they can setup everything correctly:

-First you need to have python 3.8 or higher with "pyinstaller" installed (advanced users may use other compilers such as cx_freeze, or any other) so you can compile the cmp.py After downloading Python, open a command line window with administrative privileges and type:
+First you need to have python 3.8 or higher with "pyinstaller" installed (advanced users may use other compilers such as cx_freeze, or any other) so you can compile the cmp.py After downloading Python, open a command line window with administrative privileges and
+type:

 "pip install pyinstaller"

-After pyinstaller is installed you can run "pyinstaller --onefile cmp.py" in the same directory as the one you keep the cmp.py so you can create the executable.
+After pyinstaller is installed, you can run "pyinstaller --onefile cmp.py" in the same directory as the one you keep the cmp.py so you can create the executable.
 If for any reason you can't find the executable you have just created, use windows search for "cmp.exe"

 Note: the Python directory and the \scripts folder, must be in path, in order to run pip.
+For example in the command prompt Use: " set path=C:\ <your-python-path> "

 cmp.exe HashMyFiles.exe (or HMF.exe you can rename it to be more compact) and the batch